Experiential Learning Depot

 An important characteristic of experiential learning is reflection.
 My students reflect after every learning experience, project, quarter, and more.

-At the end of the school year I have my students do a more comprehensive reflection by looking back over the entire year or semester.
+At the end of the school year, I have my students do a more comprehensive reflection by looking back over the entire year or semester.
 They create a reflection slideshow.

-Students answer writing prompts, insert videos and/or images, share quotes representative of their experiences over the course of the year and more.
+Students answer writing prompts, insert videos and/or images, share quotes representative of their experiences over the course of the year, and more.

-When they have completed their slideshows they share them with the class, parents and caretakers, or the whole school depending on the situation.
+When they have completed their slideshows, they share them with the class, parents and caretakers, or the whole school, depending on the situation.

-Such an important part of learning, and life for that matter, is looking back over experiences, goals, and growth so as to take pride in accomplishments and better plan for the future.
+Such an important part of learning, and life for that matter, is looking back over experiences, goals, and growth to take pride in accomplishments and better plan for the future.
 This is a great way to end the year.

 Let the reflection begin